Using Deep Security with iptables

 If iptables is enabled on the computer where Deep Security Agent is being installed, iptables may require additional rules.
 By default, these rules are added when Deep Security Agent starts up and removed when the agent is stopped or uninstalled.
 Alternatively, you can Prevent Deep Security from automatically adding iptables rules and add them manually instead:

 - Allow incoming traffic on port 4118.
 This is required when the agent uses manager-initiated or bidirectional communication.
 (For more information, see Agent-manager communication.)

 - Allow incoming traffic on port 4122.
 This is required when the agent is acting as a relay, so that the relay can distribute software updates.
 (For more information, see Distribute security and software updates with relays.)

 These are the default port numbers - yours may be different.
 For a complete list of ports used in Deep Security, see Port numbers.

-You can prevent the agent from modifying iptables if you would rather manually add the required rules.
+You can prevent Deep Security Agent from modifying iptables if you would rather add the required rules manually.
 To prevent the automatic modification of iptables, create the following file on the computers where you plan to install Deep Security Agent: